 What happens if they cannot acquire the funds through family members, churches, or a GoFundMe account?
 The answer is that they will probably not receive a new heart and not be placed on the transplant list.
 Their chances of survival are very slim.

-Many women do not have the required funds, nor will their insurance cover the cost, donating will allow 100 % of your donations to go toward getting them the necessary anti-rejection or PPCM drugs to women who need a heart transplant or a left ventricular assist device (LVAD) and medical treatment to continue to live.
+Many women do not have the required funds, nor will their insurance cover the cost, donating will allow your donations to go toward getting them the necessary anti-rejection or PPCM drugs to women who need a heart transplant or a left ventricular assist device (LVAD) and medical treatment to continue to live.

 Save a heart.
 Save a life.